cmstokoe/ansible-jira/README.md

 cmstokoe.jira
 =========

-An Ansible role to install jira and set-up either myql or postgres to act as the backend datastore
+An Ansible role to install jira and set-up either mysql or postgres to act as the backend datastore

 Requirements
 ------------